Thompson Speedway Motorsports Park: History

+The track reopened after the war, and became an early venue for the Sports Car Club of America.
+In 1951, the SCCA held an event which used the larger 5/8 mile oval and the smaller 1/4 mile oval in combination to provide a road course of sorts (the two ovals shared the front straight; the inner oval was distinctly different from the one that appears on today's Oval map.)

+In 1952, George Weaver leased property from John Hoenig, including the Oval, and built the first Thompson Road course, which operated under the name Thompson Raceways.
+Over the next several years, land to the south of the Hoenig property was acquired by friends and associates of Weaver's, including Briggs Cunningham, and in 1957 a 2 mile circuit debuted that was substantially different from the first circuit, using this land and parts of the first circuit.
+The second circuit opened on May 26th, 1957.
+This circuit operated until 1966.

+At the end of 1966, Weaver and the Hoenigs failed to come to terms on a renewal of the lease of the Hoenig property, and Thompson Raceways closed on August 6th.
+In 1967, the Hoenigs opened a new road course on their property, New Thompson Speedway, which used parts of the original road course with a redesigned east end.

-In the 1960s and 1970s, Thompson's Sunday night program was a who's who of modified greats such as Carl "Bugs" Stevens, Fred DeSarro, Fred Schulz, Ron Bouchard, Ed Flemke, Leo Cleary, Smoky Boutwell, and Geoff Bodine.
+In the 1960s and 1970s, Thompson's Sunday night Oval Racing program was a who's who of modified greats such as Carl "Bugs" Stevens, Fred DeSarro, Fred Schulz, Ron Bouchard, Ed Flemke, Leo Cleary, Smoky Boutwell, and Geoff Bodine.
 During this period the track hosted memorable special events which drew legendary Southern drivers like Ray Hendrick in the famous "Fireball" #11 to battle the locals.
 Other surprise stars included Long Island's Fred Harbach and Rene Charland from Massachusetts.

 In the late 1970s, the track drew 55 winged Super Modifieds to their World Series race.
 By owner's choice, all 55 started.
 During the energy crisis of the 1970s, Thompson hosted a unique division called the "Open Competitive" division which merged the Super Modifieds with the Modifieds.
 Later, Thompson tried a lower-cost stock-cylinder-head modified division, which chased away some of the tracks regulars.
 Until the 1980s the track had a unique barrier outside turns 1–2 and 3–4 made of dirt fill.